The Night Agent Season 2: Everything we know so far - Dexerto

-Here’s everything we know about The Night Agent Season 2, including any release date and renewal updates, cast, plot, and more.
+Here’s everything we know about The Night Agent Season 2, including any release date and trailer updates, cast, plot, and more.

 The Night Agent, the new political thriller from The Shield producer Shawn Ryan, landed on Netflix earlier this week to rave reviews and instant viewership, jumping straight to number one in the top 10 chart.